-The adopted budget takes effect on January 1st.
+The adopted budget takes effect on January 1st of odd numbered years.
 Throughout the year, expenditures are monitored to ensure that funds are used in an approved manner.
 A few times during the budget period, the budget may be changed (amended) by Council action in an open public meeting to respond to additional City activities throughout the course of the budget period.